Pesto Quiche With Sun Dried Tomatoes Recipe

 - 1 cup shredded cheese

-- 1 pre-made whole wheat pie crust (no added sugar) (or try this recipe for making your own)
+- 1 standard whole wheat pie crust (see recipe above)

 - Preheat oven to 350 degrees F.

-- As I said above, you just put all your ingredients (except the pie crust!) in a bowl and mix it all together to distribute the spices evenly.
+- Put all ingredients (except the pie crust!) in a bowl and mix it all together to distribute the spices evenly.

 - Pour into your pie crust and place in a pre-heated oven for about 45 minutes, or until cooked through (There should be no liquid when you cut into it).